trustgraph-ai/agentic-finance-demo/README.md

 pip3 install mcp
 ```

+> [!NOTE]
+> You will need to clone the repos for the [Yahoo Finance](https://github.com/trustgraph-ai/yfinance-mcp) and [SEC EDGAR](https://github.com/trustgraph-ai/sec-edgar-mcp) MCP servers prior to running them.

-To launch the Yahoo Finance MCP server:
+To launch the Yahoo Finance MCP server, navigate to the directory where you cloned it:

 ```
 uv run mcp dev src/yfmcp/server.py
 ```

-In another terminal window, start the SEC EDGAR MCP server:
+In another terminal window, start the SEC EDGAR MCP server by navigating to its directory:

 ```
 python3 sec_edgar_mcp/server.py --port 9890 --transport streamable-http
 ```

 You will need to leave the MCP server terminal windows open while the MCP servers are running.